 Human Needs Fund

 The Human Needs Fund is available to provide monetary support to congregants facing an emergency financial situation.
-Contributions to the Human Needs Fund are gratefully accepted and can be designated as the preferred use of memorial gifts or donated in celebration or appreciation of an occasion or person.
+The Fund is managed by our Minister and Coordinator of Congregational Life.
+Contributions to the Human Needs Fund are gratefully accepted at any time.